A framework for distributed discrete evacuation strategies: Analysis of the Framework

+In this section, we analyze the unified strategy for a single epoch, which results from combining individual phases---each corresponding to a specific color in the zone graph---into a single execution of Algorithm~\ref{alg:OneAttempt}.

 \begin{lemma} Suppose that the zone graph $\ZG$ admits a $d$-coloring.
-Then, Algorithm \ref{alg:OneAttempt} computes an evacuation strategy that takes $6d\B$ steps.
-Moreover, if $\B\geq\OPT$, then the strategy is successful.
-If $\B<\OPT$, then the strategy either evacuates an agent or leaves it at its homebase. \end{lemma} \begin{proof} By Lemma~\ref{lem:singlePhaseTime}, Algorithm \ref{alg:SinglePhase} takes $3\B$ steps each time it is called.
-The backtracking in line~\ref{ln:OneAttempt:backtrack} can be naturally done in the number of steps not exceeding the duration of the strategy from line~\ref{ln:OneAttempt:SinglePhase} that is in at most $3\B$ steps.
-Altogether, since there are $d$ calls of Algorithm \ref{alg:SinglePhase}, the time estimation from the lemma follows.
-If $\B<\OPT$, then the call to Algorithm \ref{alg:SinglePhase} in line~\ref{ln:OneAttempt:SinglePhase} may not evacuate all agents.
-Because of the time limit of $3\B$, the remaining agents do return to their homebases.
-Note that all zones in $c^{-1}(i)$ are independent because $c$ is a coloring of $\ZG$.
-Hence, if $\B\geq\OPT$, then Lemma~\ref{lem:SinglePhase:S} implies that the call to Algorithm \ref{alg:OneAttempt} gives a successful evacuation strategy. \end{proof}
+Then, Algorithm \ref{alg:OneAttempt} computes an evacuation strategy that takes $4d\B$ steps.
+If $\B\geq\OPT$, then the strategy is successful.
+If $\B<\OPT$, then the strategy either evacuates an agent or leaves it at its homebase. \end{lemma}